jtcdbob/markdown_test/README.md

 ====== After 4 iterations, the residual is 0.10093302 ======
 ====== After 5 iterations, the residual is 0.07000755 ======
 ```
+The total time for node-to-node PageRank update to get residual of 0.07 is 4 minutes.

 Results for blocked pagerank (Gauss-Seidel):